RafEissen/Reference/Git/git-ssh.md

 <br>

-Before setting your ssh you first have to configure your global username and email address after installing Git.
+Before setting your SSH-Keys, you first have to configure your global username and email address after installing Git.
 <br>

 > `>` git config --global user.name "_your-name_" <br>